 The ATPE House of Delegates elects four state officers annually: president, vice president, secretary and treasurer.
 Along with the immediate past state president, these working educators form ATPE’s Executive Committee.
+Here are your 2022-23 state officers:

 State Vice President